flutter/website/src/docs/development/tools/hot-reload.md

   }
   ```

 * Generic type declarations are modified.
+  For example, hot reload won't work
-For example, if you change:
+  if you change a type declaration as follows:

+  Before the change:
   <!-- skip -->
   ```dart
   class A<T> {